-\begin{observation} The weighted average from Eq.\ (\ref{eq:weighted}) with positive, non-increasing, and normalized weights fulfills Axioms \ref{axiom:zero}--\ref{axiom:normalization}. \end{observation} \begin{proof} Axiom \ref{axiom:zero} is true for all weighted averages based on the definition given in Eq.\ (\ref{eq:weighted}).
+Axiom \ref{axiom:zero} is true for all weighted averages based on the definition given in Eq.\ (\ref{eq:weighted}).
 Additionally, if all of the weights are nonzero, the conversion of Axiom \ref{axiom:zero} is also true, nevertheless, we do not necessarily impose that.
 Furthermore, to fulfill the other axioms, we need to impose some additional conditions on the weights.
 If all weights are positive, then the Axiom \ref{axiom:monotonicity} is fulfilled.
 If weights are a non-increasing sequence, then Axiom \ref{axiom:influence} is also fulfilled.
 Finally, if we only allow normalized averages, we will satisfy Axiom \ref{axiom:normalization}. \end{proof}

 Now, we will consider two types of such weighted averages, starting from the one presented in our previous work \cite{HeartSV}.
 A natural generalization of the weights $1/(i+1)$ are their powers, i.e., weights $1/(i+1)^{k}$ for some fixed natural number $k$ (for details of implementation, see Section \ref{sec:svtest}).
 Another possible choice that is well justified is to take weights $\frac{1}{2^i}$.
 The latter approach is very reasonable, since the exponential weights correspond to the probability of occurring in history a string of length $i$ with the assumption of its uniform distribution.